 We used the transversality of $b_i$ to the fibration on $S^3\setminus\nu(K)$ to ensure the $1$-handles in the relative handlebody decomposition of $H$ are all geometrically cancelled.
 Without the transversality condition, we might amend the band movie to find a $3$-manifold bounded by $D$ (although not a fibration of $B^4\setminus\nu(D)$).
 However, we have not shown that a general ribbon disk $D$ bounds a {\emph{handlebody}} in $B^4$.

 \begin{question} Let $D\subset B^4$ be a ribbon disk for a knot $K$.
 What conditions on $D$ and $K$ imply that $D$ bounds a handlebody in $B^4$? \end{question}

-In the case that $\boundary D$ is the unknot, an affirmative answer to Question \ref{lastquestion} would positively answer the following conjecture\footnote{The author strongly recommends the reference \cite{suzuki} to anyone interested in $2$-dimensional knot theory.}.
+In the case that $\boundary D$ is the unknot, proving that $D$ bounds 3-ball as in Question~\ref{lastquestion} would positively answer the following conjecture\footnote{The author strongly recommends the reference~\cite{suzuki} to anyone interested in $2$-dimensional knot theory.}.

-{Suzuki's unknotting conjecture \cite{suzuki}} \begin{suzuki} Let $G$ be a $2$-knot in $S^4$ with unknotted equator.
+\begin{suzuki} Let $G$ be a $2$-knot in $S^4$ with unknotted equator.
 Then $G$ is smoothly unknotted. \end{suzuki} We remark that if a $2$-knot $G$ has unknotted equator, then $\pi_1(S^4\setminus G)\cong \Z$, so Suzuki's unknotting conjecture is a subcase of the following more general conjecture.